South Sumatra

-The province has an area of 86771.68 km2 and had a population of 8,467,432 at the 2020 census; the official estimate as at mid-2024 was 8,837,301 (comprising 4,499,011 males and 4,338,290 females).
+The province has an area of 86771.92 km2 and had a population of 8,467,432 at the 2020 census; the official estimate as at mid 2025 was 8,837,301 (comprising 4,542,623 males and 4,385,892 females), which was projected to rise to 9,017,142 at mid 2026.
 The province is rich in natural resources, such as petroleum, natural gas and coal.
 The province is inhabited by many different Malay sub ethnic groups, with Palembangese being largest ethnic group.
 Most speak the Palembang language, which is mutually intelligible to both Indonesian and local Palembang Malay.
 Other ethnic groups include the Javanese, Sundanese, Minangkabau and Chinese.
 Most are concentrated in urban areas and are largely immigrants from other parts of Indonesia.

 History

 Pre-history

 South Sumatra has been settled by humans since the Palaeolithic era.
-The evidence of those settlements is proven by discoveries of Palaeolithic tools in the riverbed of Saling and Kikim rivers in Bungamas Village, Lahat Regency and Seventy-eight skeletons dating back to 3,000–14,000 years ago, presumably of Austronesian and Austromelanesoid origins was excavated from the site of Harimau Cave in Padang Bindu Village, Ogan Komering Ulu Regency.
+The evidence of those settlements is proven by discoveries of Palaeolithic tools in the riverbed of Saling and Kikim rivers in Bungamas Village, Lahat Regency, along with Seventy-eight skeletons dating back to 3,000–14,000 years ago, presumably of Austronesian and Austromelanesoid origins was excavated from the site of Harimau Cave in Padang Bindu Village, Ogan Komering Ulu Regency.
 Relics of seven stone chambers believed to be about 2,500 years old were found near a coffee plantation in Kotaraya Lembak, Lahat Regency.